 Rupert Nikoll Conical Chandelier

 Materials: Brass curved rods.
 Round rosewood lampshade holders.
-5 frosted opal conical glass tubes.
+5 elongated conical tubular frosted white opal glass lampshades.
 Long brass rod.
 Conical brass canopy.
 5 Bakelite E14 sockets.

 Total Height: 90 cm / 35.43”